Biophysical Simulation Reveals the Mechanics of the Avian Lumbosacral Organ: Conclusions

 \section{Conclusions}

-We developed a simplified, physical model of the lumbosacral organ of birds.
-Our model is modular.
-Individual models were assembled from combinations of the \scanal{} with two diameter options, a reinforced \scord{}, a \gb{} with three density options, several inserts simulating \grooves{} and \dip{}, and an optional \dln{}.
-The soft parts of the \lso{}--the \scord{}, \gb{}, and the \dln{}---were fabricated from compliant \rubber{}.
-In sum, we characterized ten models, of which nine were water-filled models and a single, air-filled model.
-Models were mounted to an instrumented setup that simulated vertical oscillations and recorded the motion response of the \gb{}.
-We present results that support the central hypothesis that external motion leads to measurable \lso{} \cord{} movement when excited by external motion, such as running.
-We find that \fluid{} and \dln{} reduce soft tissue motions through the effects of buoyancy, damping, and elasticity, effectively reducing and protecting the \scord{}.
-In the future, we are especially interested in the \als{} sensing mechanism.
-Further work remains to explore the function of \grooves{} and their relation to \scord{} fluid flow.
+We developed a simplified, modular, biophysical model of the lumbosacral organ of birds to advance our understanding of this system.
+Models were mounted to an instrumented setup that simulated vertical oscillations and recorded the model response.
+We presented results that support the central hypothesis that external motion, such as running, leads to measurable LSO \cord{} movement.
+The \gb{} density has a strong impact on the LSO response intensity.
+We found that narrow \canal{} reduces soft tissue motions through the effects of damping, effectively protecting the \scord{}.
+The \canal{} fine structure potentially associated with locomotion modalities of different birds.
+In this work, we focus on understanding the mechanics of the LSO.
+In the future, we expect to test the mechanosensing mechanism with a more elaborate LSO model and a 6-DoF locomotion simulator.

 \textbf{Acknowledgements:} This work was supported by the China Scholarship Council (CSC) and the International Max Planck Research School for Intelligent Systems (IMPRS-IS).